WPCD-Workflows/documentation/source/introduction.rst

 Gforge
   `Gforge <https://gforge6.eufus.eu>`__ hosts all projects (software and infrastructure) under the EU-IM.

-EU-IM Gateway
+EUROfusion Gateway
-   The EU-IM Gateway is a computer cluster presently hosted at CINECA, Bologna, Italy.
+   The EUROfusion Gateway is a computer cluster presently hosted at CINECA, Bologna, Italy.
-   It is used for development and fusion simulations in the EU-IM.
+   It is used as central repository of WPCD software, for development and fusion simulations.

 EU-IM Portal
    The `EU-IM Portal